 Transition into Year 1 starts in the Summer term with the Year 1 teachers spending time in Early Years interacting with the children and leading story times.
 All assessment information is passed on to Year 1 teachers and each individual child is discussed to ensure that they have a good understanding of each child's needs.
+Their skills and knowledge are then continued and built upon in Year 1.

 At Nine Acres all children move up to their next year group from the beginning of July.
 This enables the children to become familiar with their new teacher and new routines are established before the summer holidays.
 In Year 1 the children have access to an outside environment and play based activities are planned depending on individual need.